Snapper are making changes that will make boarding the bus even faster and easier than it already is!

 Q: Where can I purchase a Snapper?

-Snappers are available from a range of retailers throughout central Wellington which display the Snapper sign.
+Snappers are available from a range of merchants throughout central Wellington which display the Snapper sign.
 Visit www.snapper.co.nz for the latest list of Snapper merchants.

 Q. How do I feed my Snapper?

-A Snapper cannot be fed on the bus.
+You cannot feed your Snapper on the bus.

-You can feed Snapper at any Snapper ‘buy and feed’ retailer.
-There are over 100 of these in the Wellington region including over 40 in the Hutt Valley.
+You can feed your Snapper at any Snapper ‘buy and feed’ merchant.
+There are over 100 of theses in the Wellington region.

-You could also purchase a $35 Snapper Feeder, visit www.snapper.co.nz and feed your Snapper via your PC’s USB port with your credit card.
+You could also purchase a $25 Snapper Feeder, visit www.snapper.co.nz and feed your Snapper via your PC’s USB port from your credit card.

 To purchase a Feeder call Snapper on 0800 555 345.
 You’ll need your credit card handy.